 In the following, we deal with the private message and the second decoder.
-We note that if the first decoder fails, the second decoder breaks down completely since as is intuitively clear, it will end up with a state having zero information about the position of the sent message.
-However, this will contribute to the error of the second decoder as will be seen.
+Before we move on to the privacy analysis, we make a couple of remarks.
+If the first decoder fails, the second decoder breaks down completely since as is intuitively clear, it ends up with a state having zero information about the position of the sent message.
+We precisely evaluate the contribution of the first decoder to the error of the second decoder.
+Moreover, Bob's first decoder acts on his $X$ systems as well as the output of the channel.
+The $Y$ systems remain intact and in fact, when Bob applies the first decoder, one can assume that the uninvolved systems are being multiplied by the identity operators.
+Considering this point and the action of the POVM, the resulting state on systems $X$ and $B$ are (up to normalization) $\sqrt{\Lambda_{X^{|\mathcal{M}|}B}^{m}}\rho_{X^{\otimes|\mathcal{M}|}B}^{m,(\ell,k)}\sqrt{\Lambda_{X^{|\mathcal{M}|}B}^{m}}$, and by taking uninvolved systems into account, we define the state that passes to the second decoder as in (\ref{srdLK-resulted}).